acgd-webdev-4/buttons/README.md

 ---
-summary: 'Write the CSS for all the different button styles in your dog rescue pattern library.'
+summary: 'Write the CSS for all the different button styles in your eCommerce pattern library.'
 time: '2 hours'
 deliverables: 'Pattern library'
 ---